-The omega’s in the soy also helps keep your dog’s skin healthy, and the fiber can help with weight control for your pets.
-Soy is also liver friendly than most animal proteins.
+The omega’s in the soy also help keep your dog’s skin healthy, and the fiber can help with weight control for your pets.
+Soy is also liver-friendly than most animal proteins.

 Possible Soybean Concerns For Dogs:

-Like I mentioned above, if you feed your dog to much edamame, their digestive system might start to do some funky things.
+Like I mentioned above, if you feed your dog too much edamame, their digestive system might start to do some funky things.